WarSame/BeamItUp/README.md

 * Account session
 * Determine transfer fees when preparing transfer
 * Switch to a request-based flow
+* Make handling ethereum credentials easier with wallet files

 Todo:
-* Make it easier to input ethereum credentials (currently a huge pain and uncertain you'll type it correctly) - wallet?
 * Allow users to modify app account and ethereum accounts more

 Wishlist: